sudavid4/neomake-local-eslint.vim/README.md

-# syntastic-local-eslint.vim
+# neomake-local-eslint.vim

-Prefer local repo install of eslint over global install with syntastic
+Prefer local repo install of eslint over global install with neomake

+Thanks to @mtscout6 for the syntastic version as inspiration!

 Installation Instructions
 -------------------------